 This work is organized as follows.
-In Section \ref{sec:spectral}, we construct $L^2(0,\infty,H_0^1(I))$ solutions to~(\ref{eq_evol}) for any $k \neq -1$ with the help of a family of eigenfunctions of the bilinear form $a(u,v) = \ds\int_I A(x) \partial_x u \partial_x v$ which are shown to form a basis of the space $L^2(I)$.
-In Section \ref{sec:sol-fund-R}, we concentrate on the case where $a=+\infty$ and show that the solutions to~(\ref{eq_evol}) can be obtained as convolutions of the initial datum with a kernel~$\check{p}(t,x,y)$ which has a (pseudo) probabilistic interpretation, in link with the pseudo skew-Brownian motion, that we introduce.
-We also show the convergence of pseudo skew random walks to the pseudo skew Brownian motion in pseudo weak sense.
-In Section \ref{sec:fund-sol}, we treat the bounded case where $a<+\infty$.
-Finally, in Section~\ref{sec:num} we construct several numerical schemes for solving~(\ref{eq_evol}) using our results.
-The numerical comparison of these schemes is reported to Section \ref{sec:experiments}.
+In Section~2, we construct solutions to~(\ref{eq_evol}) in~$L^2(0,\infty,H_0^1(I))$ for any $k \neq -1$, with the help of the eigenfunctions of the bilinear form $a(u,v) = \ds\int_I A(x) \partial_x u \partial_x v$ which are shown to form a basis of the space $H^1_0(I)$.
+Section~3 focuses on the unbounded case when $I =\R$ (or $a = \infty$).
+We show that the solutions to~(\ref{eq_evol}) can be obtained as convolutions of the initial datum with a kernel~$\check{p}(t,x,y)$ which has a pseudo probabilistic interpretation, and to which we associate a pseudo skew-Brownian motion.
+We further show that such pseudo skew-Brownian motion can be approximated by pseudo-skew random walks.
+In Section~4, we consider the bounded case ($a < \infty$).
+Finally, in Section~5, we construct several numerical schemes for solving~(\ref{eq_evol}) based on these developments and report numerical results obtained with these schemes.